janlauber/bachelor-thesis/chapters/customer_use_cases.typ

 ==== Description

-At Natron Tech @NatronTechAG, we are working on simplifying the deployment of the Node-RED platform for IoT projects.
+At Natron Tech #footnote[https://natron.ch], we are working on simplifying the deployment of the Node-RED platform for IoT projects.
 The One-Click Deployment system offers a streamlined solution for deploying Node-RED instances on Kubernetes, enabling developers to create and manage IoT applications efficiently.

 ==== Feedback